wernerkrauss/silverstripe-fluent-export-import/README.md

         - IsAutoTranslated
         - LastTranslation
 ```

+### fluent-ai-autotranslate task
-Then you can run the task `dev/tasks/fluent-ai-autotranslate` to translate all content to the desired locale.
+When everything is configured properly you can run the task `dev/tasks/fluent-ai-autotranslate do_publish=1` to translate all content to the desired locale.

 If IsAutoTranslated of LastTranslation is missing in localised fields, the task will throw a RuntimeException.

+#### Parameters:
+* `do_publish` (required): If set to 1, the task will publish the translated content.

 ⚠️ Be aware, that some extensions of other modules might add `translated` config to a class.